Defense industry of South Korea: Warships

 South Korea's shipbuilding sector is quite successful in exporting warships to other countries.
 The country's own expertise in shipbuilding makes it less reliant on foreign technologies compared to its aircraft and ground vehicle production.
 This gives South Korea's shipbuilding an advantage as it can bypass export restrictions imposed by another country.

 Indonesia purchased six Jang Bogo-class submarines from DSME, the first batch of three on 20 December 2011, for $1.1 billion, and a second batch of three on 12 April 2019, for ₩1.16 trillion ($1.02 billion).
 These purchases made South Korea the fifth-largest submarine exporter in the world at the time of the second deal.
 Similarly, DSME delivered the Bhumibol Adulyadej-class frigate, a modern variant of the Gwanggaeto the Great-class destroyer, to Thailand in December 2018.
 DSME has also manufactured the Tide-class tankers for the UK and Norway.

 Hyundai Heavy Industries exported two Jose Rizal-class frigates, which are modified Incheon-class frigates, to the Philippines.
 The contract was awarded to HHI in October 2016 for $311 million.
 The lead ship was launched in Ulsan, South Korea, on 23 May 2019.
 Sea trial occurred between 23 and 27 November 2019, and then delivered to the Philippines on 18 May 2020.
 The second ship was launched on 8 November 2019, in the same city.
-The delivery of both ships is considered extremely important to the Philippine Navy, as the ships are modern frigates, in contrast to the old and aging patrol ships that make up the majority of the Philippine fleet.
+Hyundai Heavy Industries also delivered four Miguel Malvar-class frigates and six Rajah Sulayman-class patrol vessels.
+The delivery of those ships is considered extremely important to the Philippine Navy, as the ships are modern frigates and patrol vessels, in contrast to the old and aging patrol ships that initially make up the majority of the Philippine fleet.
 HHI constructed HMNZS Aotearoa for the Royal New Zealand Navy for $327 million.
 The ship was launched on 25 April 2019 and underwent sea trials in December 2019.
 The ship was delivered to New Zealand in June 2020.

 South Korea's DAE SUN Shipbuilding & Engineering Co., Ltd. developed the Makassar-class landing platform dock for the Indonesian Navy.
 The Philippines, Peru, and Myanmar also operate this class of ship.
 The future KDX-IIA is planned to be exportable.